Felteng/f1-town-square/README.md

 - **Calendar Page**: List of races with dates, locations, and links to detailed race pages.

-- **Race Details Page**: Information about each race (e.g., circuit, notable info, and history of the grand prix) and user comments.
+- **Race Details Page**: Information about each race (e.g., circuit, notable info, and history of the Grand Prix) and user comments.

 ### 3. Structure
 **Interaction Design**